quickshell-mirror/quickshell-docs/content/docs/configuration/_index.md

 title = "Configuration"
 +++

-We recommend you read the [QML Overview](./qml-overview) to get an overview of the QML language first.
+You should start with the [Introduction](./intro) which will guide you through the basics of QML by creating a simple topbar with a clock.

-There is a list of every Qt and quickshell type in the [Type Reference](/docs/types) along with all of their properties.
+From there you can read the [QML Overview](./qml-overview) to get an overview of the QML language, or jump right into the [Type Reference](/docs/types) to find types you can use in your shell.

 The [quickshell-examples](https://git.outfoxxed.me/outfoxxed/quickshell-examples) repo contains fully working example configurations you can read and modify.